How to Build a Scalable Team Without Becoming the Bottleneck: The CEO’s Guide to Freedom

 This one step alone will save you from weeks of back-and-forth, miscommunication, and frustration.
 It’s also how you start building a business that can scale beyond you.

-✅ Use Tools + Tech to Eliminate Manual Work
+Phase 3: Use Tools + Tech to Eliminate Manual Work

-Once your core processes are documented, ask:
+Once your core processes are documented, ask: What can we automate or streamline?

 That might mean: